blualg/m-ovito/doc/manual/reference/rendering/visrtx_renderer.rst

 **VisRTX requires NVIDIA hardware with CUDA support and a current NVIDIA graphics driver (CUDA 12.0+).**
-The renderer is not available on the macOS platform and doesn't work on *Windows Subsystem for Linux* (WSL), because this environment lacks the NVIDIA OptiX driver components required by VisRTX.
+The renderer is not available on the macOS platform and doesn't work on *Windows Subsystem for Linux* (WSL), because this environment lacks the NVIDIA OptiX™ driver components required by VisRTX.

 .. caution::